A C corporation (C corp) is a type of business structure that’s owned by shareholders and is governed by bylaws that are approved by its shareholders.

-If you’re involved in the day-to-day operations of running your C corp, then you’re considered a W-2 employee.
-Therefore, you should receive reasonable compensation for your work, which is subject to payroll taxes.
+There is generally one way to pay yourself from your C corp: as an employee.
+More specifically, if you’re involved in the day-to-day operations of running your C corp, then you’re considered a W-2 employee.
+Therefore, you will receive compensation via a W-2 that will also be subject to payroll taxes.

 How are C corps and their owners taxed?

 The company pays corporate income taxes on its taxable profit, which is what’s left after subtracting the business’s costs and expenses from its revenue.
-The federal corporate tax rate is 21 percent.
+The federal corporate tax rate is currently a flat 21 percent.

 At tax time, C corps complete the following two forms:

-- IRS Form 1120: U.S. Corporation Income Tax Return and report their gross income, tax deductions, and taxable profit
+- IRS Form 1120: U.S. Corporation Income Tax Return is used to report the C corp’s gross income, tax deductions, and taxable profit

-- Form 1099-DIV for each shareholder, reporting the amount of profit that was distributed to them
+- Form 1099-DIV is provided to each shareholder, reporting the amount of profit that was distributed to them

 There are two types of dividends: qualified and nonqualified.